The Issue Facing Bellagio Hotel

-“The first question is ‘Where would we get the most return?’
+“The first question is ‘Where would we get the most return??’
 It was hard to really answer that question without any data,” Nate Allen said.
 “Most of the resorts in Las Vegas have one or two meters, and they’re the meters from the water district to calculate billing.”

-The SNWA is particularly interested in assessing the inefficiency of water cooling towers, and they will have the chance to observe the Bellagio’s data to measure the effectiveness of those devices through this pilot.
-“We’ll get great insight about how water is used in resort operations – from hot water systems and restaurants to cooling towers, pools, and water features.
+The SNWA is particularly interested in assessing the inefficiency of water cooling towers, and they will have the chance to observe Bellagio’s data to measure the effectiveness of those devices through this pilot.
+“We’ll get great insight into how water is used in resort operations from hot water systems and restaurants to cooling towers, pools, and water features.
 The information we get from the pilot program and high-resolution monitoring could help inform future conservation program offerings or uncover opportunities to improve efficiencies and response times to leaks,” said Sovocool.

 Although the Las Vegas Strip uses just about 1 percent of the water Nevada receives from the Colorado River, maximizing the efficiency of that 1 percent helps to sustain the region and could provide insight into other water use.
 The pilot project is the first attempt by the SNWA to build a set of trace use analytics for this customer class.
 “The technology could be widely utilized,” Allen said.
 “It’s a really cool partnership that has the potential to have a great impact.”